winber1/rose/_posts/articles/2016-08-01-MidpointMadness.markdown

 violence.

-The pattern continues with transiting Pluto at 16°49’ Capricorn, igniting Mateen’s natal Mars/Saturn midpoint, which is 17°01’ Capricorn (assertive energy and discipline come together with forceful projection — extreme anger and frustration).
+The pattern continues with transiting Pluto at 16°49’ Capricorn, igniting Mateen’s natal Mars/Saturn midpoint, which is 17°01’ Capricorn <i>(assertive energy and discipline come together with forceful projection — extreme anger and frustration)</i>.
 This is again a very challenging and difficult combination of energies.

-The transiting Sun at 21°42’ Gemini on the day of the shooting was illuminating and energizing Mateen’s Saturn/Ascendant midpoint, which is 21°24’ Pisces (personal achievement through hard work and discipline).
-The Sun also triggered his Mars/North Node midpoint (public aggression or protest).
+The transiting Sun at 21°42’ Gemini on the day of the shooting was illuminating and energizing Mateen’s Saturn/Ascendant midpoint, which is 21°24’ Pisces <i>(personal achievement through hard work and discipline)</i>.
+The Sun also triggered his Mars/North Node midpoint <i>(public aggression or protest)</i>.

-In addition, there was an exact trigger from transiting Mercury to the natal Uranus/Pluto midpoint — and also conjunct Mateen’s natal Moon (intense thought activity and emotion that overturns the status quo – agitated thinking).
+In addition, there was an exact trigger from transiting Mercury to the natal Uranus/Pluto midpoint — and also conjunct Mateen’s natal Moon <i>(intense thought activity and emotion that overturns the status quo – agitated thinking)</i>.

-One more thing: Mateen’s MC and Saturn had moved by Solar Arc to exactly trigger his natal Jupiter/Pluto midpoint (strategic amplification of personal power).
+One more thing: Mateen’s MC and Saturn had moved by Solar Arc to exactly trigger his natal Jupiter/Pluto midpoint <i>(strategic amplification of personal power)</i>.

 Again and again, we see the repeating pattern of Mars, Saturn, Pluto combinations standing out.